 ― Douglas Adams, The Hitchhiker’s Guide to the Galaxy

 Learning to accept the total randomness of stuff that happens is difficult.
 We want it to make sense.
-We want order.
-We want this mess we call life to mean something important.
+We want orderliness.
+We want the mess we call life to mean something important.

 I’ve put a good bit of thought into why my life keeps falling apart.
 I know I’m not perfect, but whatever I’ve done wrong, it’s pretty small potatoes in the scheme of things.
-It’s hard for me to believe, even in my darkest moments I’m so wicked that The Big Guy has in for me.
+It’s hard for me to believe, even in my darkest hours that I’m so wicked The Big Guy has in for me.

 One day, I had an epiphany.
-I knew The Truth.
+I saw The Truth.

 I considered founding a church to spread my word.
 A church with no faith in anything.
 No deity to get pissed off if you disobey some arbitrary rule.
 Contributions would be welcome since we all need to pay the rent.

 This would suit our modern lifestyle, don’t you think?